Lupus Treatment in Miami

 If your doctor suspects lupus is affecting your lungs or heart, they may suggest:

 - Chest X-ray – An image of your chest may reveal abnormal shadows suggesting the presence of fluid or inflammation in your lungs.

 - Echocardiogram – This test utilizes sound waves to produce real-time images of your beating heart.
 The examination can check for problems with the valves, and other portions of the heart.

 Determining proper treatment for diseases like lupus depends heavily on your exhibited symptoms, as well as their degree of severity.
 Determining treatment requires analyzing your symptoms in addition to risk-benefit analyses by your medical professional.

 As signs and symptoms flare and subside, you must realize that you may need to adapt your medications or dosages as needed.

 Nonsteroidal Anti-Inflammatory Drugs (NSAIDs)

-Potential side effects of these drugs may include the increased risk of infection, liver damage, infertility, and also cancer.
-A new medication belimumab (Benlysta), is also able to reduce the symptoms of lupus in some patients.
+Potential side effects of these drugs can include increased infection risk, liver damage, and infertility, in addition to cancer.
+A new medication called belimumab (Benlysta) is also able to reduce lupus symptoms in some patients.
 Side effects of belimumab include nausea, diarrhea, and fever.